 3. Blinking More

-When you engage in certain activities that demand visual concentration, such as staring at your mobile device or computer screen, blink your eyes more frequently in order to ensure that your eyes remain moisturised as they should and that tears are evenly distributed across the surface of your eyes.
+Blink your eyes more frequently when engaging in activities that demand visual concentration.
+This includes staring at your mobile device or computer screen.
+This is to ensure that your eyes remain moisturised as they should and that tears are evenly distributed across the surface of your eyes.
 Besides blinking your eyes regularly, the American Optometric Association recommends the 20-20-20 rule, which involves taking an eye break every 20 minutes for 20 seconds by looking at things placed at least 20 feet away (about 6 metres).

 4. Using eye drops or artificial tears

 Suffering from a chronic dry eye condition?
 Use eyedrops or over-the-counter artificial tears regularly to keep your eyes well moisturised and comfortable.
 Such over-the-counter products are not cures for your dry eyes.
 There are ways to mitigate them to help you feel more comfortable.

 These products contain moisture-retaining ingredients as well as lubricants like carboxymethylcellulose that may mitigate the symptoms of dry eye disease .
 However, the regular use of such over-the-counter products, especially those containing preservatives, may also lead to allergic reactions or discomfort in the long haul.
 It is advised to consult your eye care professional before using these over-the-counter products to ease dry eyes.

 To prevent your tears from evaporating at a faster rate, wear protective eye gear to reduce your eye’s exposure to dry air and wind.
 For example, consider installing safety shields to the sides and tops of eyeglasses.
 Doing so protects your tears from evaporating too fast and eases dry eyes.